freenas/freenas-docs/userguide/jails.rst

 Storage is automatically mounted as it is created.

-.. note:: A mounted dataset does not automatically mount any of its child datasets.
-While the child datasets may appear to be browsable inside the jail, any changes are not visible.
-Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, so separate storage must be created for any child datasets which need to be mounted.
+.. note:: Mounting a dataset does not automatically mount any child datasets inside it.
+Each dataset is a separate filesystem, so child datasets must each have separate mount points.

 Click